 CVS is one of my favorite places to shop and get deals.
-My wife and I go every Sunday and make sure to take advantage of any free offers or sales where we can stack our coupons to get things at unbeatable prices!
-You won’t have to pay for many things like toothpaste, shampoo / conditioner and lotions ever again if done right.
-Also we find when the right deals hit these are the best places to buy most of the make up needs for our family.
+My wife and I go every Sunday and make sure to take advantage of any free offers or sales.
+We can stack our coupons to get things at unbeatable prices!
+You won’t have to pay for many things like toothpaste, shampoo / conditioner, and lotions ever again if done right.
+Also, Sandy buys all of her and the girls cosmetic needs at CVS.
+The the help of sales and coupons, we pay very little, if anything for these items.

 If you don’t already have your ExtraCare card from CVS you are missing out on some really great money saving deals.
-The program can seem a little complicated but it is well worth the time.
+The program can seem a little complicated but once you practice a time or two, you will be shopping like a pro.
 Plus it is free.
 Here’s what you do.

 First, sign up for your ExtraCare card at your local CVS.
 You can also sign up on-line but I recommended going to the store so you can start saving immediately.
 You will be given two cards, a little one to put on your key chain and a bigger one for your wallet.
 We keep ours in our coupon book.